Cats have a unique genetic make-up that gives pause to the use of aromatherapy around them.

 Additionally, cats have scent glands located at the forehead, chin, lips, tail, and front paws.
 They also have the Jacobson’s organ in the upper part of the mouth.

 Research reveals that all mammals possess three specific proteins located in the nose that function as scent receptors.
 One such protein identified as V1R is thought by experts to enable a mammal to distinguish separate scents in a compound.
-To compare, humans possess 2 variations of the V1R protein; dogs possess 9 variations; and cats possess 30 variations.
-What this reveals is that a cat’s sense of small is far superior to most other mammals.
+To compare, humans possess two variations of the V1R protein, dogs possess nine variations, and cats possess 30 variations.
+What this reveals is that a cat’s sense of smell is far superior to most other mammals.

 Your Cat and Essential Oils – Sensitivity in the Liver